mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 inl length_upmem forall dim t. (upmem_kernel_array {len offset} : _ dim t) : dim = len
 ```

-Here are the basic index, set and length for it.
+Here are the basic `index`, `set` and `length` functions for it.
 These arrays can't be directly.
 The offset first needs to be added to them.
 That is what the `inl a = at_upmem a` step does.
 Then it is a piece of cake to access them much like a regular C array `$"!a[!i]"`.
-The same goes for set.
+The same goes for `set`.

 ```sl
 inl at forall dim t. (a : a dim t) : global_array_ptr dim t = real